resolutionathens/facilitron-news/content/platform-features/scheduling.md

 </div>
 <!-- /.overview-section -->

-<p>At the heart of Facilitron’s District Operating System is the scheduling and reservation system.
-It’s the core of the District OS and is designed to help districts maximize building use and manage schedules as well as reservation requests - whether from school users, school associated groups or community requesters.</p>
+<p>Not only is a Facilitron partnership designed to help colleges and school districts track and manage recovery costs with no expense, it actually reduces costs by reducing admin time, streamlining requests and offloading burdens such as insurance and organization verifications, payments and refunds.</p>

 <h3 class="h3-responisve">Allocating Limited Resources</h3>
 <p>Even though community use at most districts is considerable, internal staff to manage requests isn’t.
 Duties such as non-profit status and insurance verifications, tracking down payment and issuing refunds are burdens that are always lower in priority than day-to-day school business.</p>